silverstripe/one-ring-rentals/README.md

+## Lesson 14: Controller Actions / DataObjects as Pages

 In this lesson, we'll introduce the concept of a controller action, which is a URL route that executes a function on a controller.

-## What we'll cover
-* What are controller actions, and how are they used?
-* Create a controller action to render a DataObject
-* Rendering a DataObject as a page
-* Adding pseudo-page behaviour to a DataObject

 ## How controller actions work